Laser Hair Removal For Hidradenitis Suppurativa?

 How would I know if laser hair removal is a proper treatment?

 Before any decision is made, the patient should consult with their doctor.
 This step is imperative for a few reasons.
-A doctor can determine how far advanced and at what stage the condition is at.
+A doctor can determine how far advanced and at what stage the condition is.
 They can also determine if the affected area is healthy enough for laser hair removal treatment.
 Treatment should be avoided in areas that are actively inflamed but can be performed in areas where there is no inflammation.

 Laser hair removal and HS seem like a good fit.